 Let’s give you an example: I talk to many airlines that still (solely!!) create weekly operational reports that are sent out as PDFs via email.
-Interestingly enough, quite often, these are the airlines that want to leapfrog and discuss AI and predictive analytics.
+But, interestingly enough, quite often, these are the airlines that want to leapfrog and discuss AI and predictive analytics.

 Of course, these are only a few examples I’m personally dealing with every day.
 In other areas and for other cases, there are undoubtedly other examples that fit that picture.